University of Wisconsin–Oshkosh: Athletics

-The main on-campus sports facility is Kolf Sports Center, which contains facilities for basketball, indoor track, volleyball, gymnastics, and wrestling.
+The main on-campus sports facility is Kolf Sports Center, which contains facilities for basketball, gymnastics, indoor track & field, volleyball, and wrestling.
 Other events held there include commencement ceremonies, concerts, and regional conventions.
-Albee Hall and Pool host swimming and diving events.
-Titan Stadium (football/soccer/outdoor track), Tiedemann Field at Alumni Stadium (baseball), and the UW-Oshkosh Softball Park are located across the Fox River, 1.3 miles from campus.
+Albee Hall & Pool hosts swimming & diving events.
+Titan Stadium (football/soccer/outdoor track), Tiedemann Field at Alumni Stadium (baseball), and the Mary Beth Nienhaus Softball Complex, all of which make up the Oshkosh Sports Complex, are located across the Fox River, 1.3 miles from campus.